MicrosoftDocs/dynamics365smb-docs/business-central/finance-how-report-intrastat.md

 ---
 title: Work with Intrastat Reporting
-description: Learn how to report trade with companies in other EU countries using the Intrastat system.
+description: Learn how to report trade with companies in other EU countries/regions using the Intrastat system.
 author: altotovi
 ms.topic: conceptual
 ms.devlang: na